 Service Evaluation

-NHS service evaluations are a type of project used to assess how well a service is working.
-Unlike clinical research or audit, the purpose of a service evaluation is not to test a new treatment or compare interventions, but to understand, describe, and improve an existing service.
+Service evaluations are a type of project used to assess how effectively a service is working as well as gathering ideas for future improvements.
+Unlike clinical research, the purpose of a service evaluation is not to test a new unknown treatment but to understand, describe, and improve existing treatments and services.
 It is about learning and understanding the impact of work that we do.

 In simple terms, Service Evaluation asks the question: